 Years of Experience

-Between the one and five year mark, median pay is around $39K annually.
-When we consider tenure, a substantial portion of employees (32 percent) have been working for five to nine years and make approximately $49K per year on average.
+Survey participants who have worked at Department of Children and Families for between five and 10 years earn $49K annually on average.
+When we consider tenure, a substantial portion of employees (33 percent) have been working for one to four years and make around $39K per year on average.

-Residents of Baton Rouge, La. pick up paychecks that are higher than any other city — the median salary is $45K annually; other top-paying cities include Springfield, Mass. ($42K) and Tallahassee, Fla. ($34K).
-Across its U.S. offices, the state of Massachusetts pays Department of Children and Families the most — about $46K per year on average.
+Residents of Baton Rouge, La. pick up paychecks that are higher than any other city — the median salary is about $45K annually; other top-paying cities include Springfield, Mass. (approximately $42K) and Tallahassee, Fla. ($34K).
+Within the company, workers earn the highest salaries (an average of $55K per year) in Wisconsin.

-The highest average salaries go to Social Workers who bring in close to around $52K annually.
+The highest paychecks go to Social Workers, who earn $51K annually.

 Certifications and Degrees